donatellony/JavaProxyServer/README.md

 # JavaProxyServer
-Just a simple proxy server
+Just a simple proxy server, tested by using Firefox